 It is also interesting to note that Google holds the largest market share but that has been decreasing since August.
 So, wouldn’t you want to make sure you increase your chances of being found?

-The interesting part?
-Bing ads had the largest desktop clicks at 77%, yet only 14% of those ad clicks were on mobile.
-So, again to reiterate…why on earth would you not want to show up on Bing?
+The interesting part, Bing ads had the largest desktop clicks at 77%, yet only 14% of those ad clicks were on mobile.
+So, to reiterate.
+Why on earth would you not want to show up on Bing?
 Especially since it doesn’t cost you anything to be there.
 Get whatever traction you can from it as opposed to none.